weiyuandu/pythoncourse/README.md

 - **Lecture 8**: Introduction to Data Analytics
   - What is data analytics?
   - Numpy and array-oriented programming
-- **Lecture 9**: Read and Write Datasets
+- **Lecture 9**: Manipulate Datasets I
   - Data manipulation with Pandas
     - Working with different data formats
     - Data import/export using Pandas
     - Overview of Pandas DataFrame and Series
+- **Lecture 10**: Manipulate Datasets II
   - Basic data operations: filtering, sorting, and summarizing
-- **Lecture 10**: Exploratory Data Analysis
     - Data cleaning (handling missing data, transforming data)
     - Data wrangling (hierarchical indexing, grouping, aggregation, joining, merging, melting, etc.)
-  - Data Visualization (Matplotlib, Seaborn)
-- **Lecture 11**: Basic Machine Learning with Python
+- **Lecture 11**: Data Visualization and Story telling
-  - Machine learning in business context
-  - Implementing linear regression models with scikit-learn
-  - Regression analysis and interpretation with SciPy and StatsModels
-  - Feature engineering (feature selection, feature scaling and encoding)
-- **Lecture 12**: Python Application Cases
-  - Other regression models (additional)
+  - Pandas Visualization and sumary
+  - Advanced thrid party library( matplotlib..)
+  - Graph design
   - Storytelling with data
     - Techniques for effective data presentation
     - Case studies: using data to tell compelling business stories
     - End-to-end analysis of a business dataset
+- **Lecture 12**: Descriptive Machine Learning with Python(???) 非预测性的机器学习 工作内容
+  - Textural Modeling
+  - Implementing linear regression models with scikit-learn
+  - Regression analysis and interpretation with SciPy and StatsModels
+  - Feature engineering (feature selection, feature scaling and encoding)
+- **Lecture 13**: Textural Mining 工作内容

-- **Lecture 13**: Python and Large-Language-Models (*)
+- **Lecture 14**: Python and Large-Language-Models (*)
   - Introduction to Large-Language-Models (understanding the role of LLM in business analytics)
   - Overview of popular models like GPT-3, BERT, and their capabilities
   - Interfacing Python with models like GPT-3